-A number of the areas that represent the SDL resource units have been prescribed under the NRM Act and are managed under a Water Allocation Plan (WAP).
+Several areas that represent SDL resource units have been prescribed under the NRM Act and are managed under a Water Allocation Plan (WAP).
 Each SDL resource unit can therefore be categorised as being either prescribed or unprescribed.
 This description indicates the extent of water management (including monitoring and compliance) that is currently undertaken at a State level.